 · Petroleum refining by PSU, without disinvestment of dilution of domestic equity in existing PSUs - 49% automatic route.

-· Various exemptions from customs duty on goods imported for petroleum exploration licenses and movement of goods from one block to another under various types of licenses/mining leases etc., have been merged into a single exemption, with unified list of goods and conditions
+· Various exemptions from customs duty on goods imported for petroleum exploration licenses and movement of goods from one block to another under various types of licenses/mining leases etc. have been merged into a single exemption, with a unified list of goods and conditions

 · To facilitate smooth trade of natural gas across India thereby helping to build a gas-based economy, the central sales tax rules regarding inter-state transport of natural gas through common carrier pipeline have been amended.